NathanCarterEvans/CDC_Scripts/README.md

-# Updated for FALL2023 semester
+# ISU CDC SCRIPTS FALL2023
 This repository contains helpful scripts for the ISU CDC